12.15.2025

 11/30/25

 By morning, we had around 9" of snow.
 Deeper in spots.
 Our land became a Winter Wonderland!
-The labs and I enjoyed snowshoeing!!
+The labs and I enjoyed our first snowshoe of the season!!

 Tank in snow heaven